-Blue Figures is about the role of music in our lives, and about what influence life has on music.
+" Blue Figures is about the role of music in our lives, a link between past and present times "

-Blue Figures is a hand-animated half-fictional half-biographic drama anthology series in development created by Nathan Otaño and Moïra Bérard.
+Blue Figures is a hand-animated half-fictional half-biographic drama anthology series in development created by Nathan Otaño.

 Past and present, The USA and France will dialog around a theme specific to each episode.

-Blue Figures is intended for an international audience of young adults and adults seeking committed narratives with a diversity of cultural, social, and political realities common to both Jazz and today's society.
+Blue Figures is intended for an international audience of adults seeking committed narratives with a diversity of cultural, social, and political realities common to both Jazz and today's society.

 Our first goal is to share meaningful and diverse stories with an audience that may not be familiar with Jazz, while still making Jazz enthusiasts experience the reality behind their favourite musicians's music.
 The series's narratives will filter historical information to propose a staged, sensorial and intimate approach to the musicians' life, setting the series apart from regular Jazz documentaries.